Contact the Cornell College Human Resources Department for information on the following services:

 - Tax withholding changes

 Cornell College strives to maintain a positive work environment for all.
-When conflicts can not be easily resolved, the human resources director will assist.
+When conflicts can not be easily resolved, human resources will assist.

 - Employee relations and conflict resolution